-3. How does your policy / change objective / budget saving impact on the Welsh Assembly's well-being goals?
+6. How does your proposal impact on the Welsh Government's well-being goals?

-w ell-being Goal How does the policy / change objective contribute this goal?
+Well-being Goal How does proposal contribute to this goal?
 IMPACT Please select from drop down box below What will be done to better contribute to positive or mitigate any negative impacts?
-IMPACT AFTER MITIGATION Please select from drop down box below Source of Outline Evidence to support judgement An social environments on and when take innovative, productive and low carbon ciety which recognises the limits of the global vironment and therefore uses resources ciently and proportionately (including acting climate change); and which develops a skilled d well-educated population in an economy ich generates wealth and provides ployment opportunities, allowing people to be advantage of the wealth generated through curing decent work.
-The section on Community Benefits has been updated.
-Previously contractors delivering secondary elements were treated differently.
-Now all contractors will need to deliver and report on Community Benefits, using the Value Wales Community Benefit Toolkit.
-Good Choose an item.
+IMPACT AFTER MITIGATION Please select from drop down box below Page 54 A prosperous Wales: An innovative, productive and low carbon society which recognises the limits of the global environment and therefore uses resources efficiently and proportionately (including acting on climate change); and which develops a skilled and well-educated population in an economy which generates wealth and provides employment opportunities, allowing people to take advantage of the wealth generated through securing decent work.
+No changes proposed.
+Neutral Choose an item.
+A resilient Wales: A nation which maintains and enhances a biodiverse natural environment with healthy functioning ecosystems that support social, economic and ecological resilience and the capacity to adapt to change (for example climate change).
+No changes proposed.
+Neutral Choose an item.